 Incorporating certain data strategy principles into your plans can help give them direction and move the company toward its goals.
 Some essential data strategy principles include the following.

 Eliminating data silos makes data more accessible and fosters collaboration between different departments within an organization.
-One goal of your data strategy should be to integrate all your organization’s data into one system people across the company can access and use.
+One goal of your data strategy should be to integrate all your organization’s data into one system that people across the company can access and use.
 Doing so helps people get data more efficiently and can enable new data-driven projects that, otherwise, no one would have even thought of.

 One way to make your data more shareable and usable is to establish rules for naming element data and representing data value.
 You also need a way to reference and access metadata.
 Creating a glossary of business data terminology can help with this.